Database TV Show (June 1985)

 Curse of Commodore

 Behind closed doors, the Commodore Amiga is being shown.
 Drilling Guy Kewney, "Why can't I see this machine on the manufacturer's stand at this show?"
 Remember from the first part of the episode we saw over 50 developers actively writing code for the Atari ST. The UK public has not even had a chance to see the Amiga in the flesh.
 Guy cuts back, "well it's a bit too wonderful for Commodore and they are a bit embarrassed by it.
 Commodore only has the C128 for sale in the U.K. at the moment."
+I talk more about the interesting Commodore 128 on this site.

 Signs of the Curse of Commodore are coming through.
 Guy confirms that the computer didn't have an operating system becuase Commodore burnt the origincal developers.
 A quick name drop by mentioning Andy Warhol drawing live at the Amiga launch Stateside.
 But apart from that it is quite a special machine.
 It is more powerful than any home computer at that time, it does lots of things other computers can't do and it can do them all at once.
 Cue the most famous demo of them all.
 Shadow and the noise.

-Allen Sugar promotes a Typewriter
+Alan Sugar promotes a Typewriter

 In rolls Sir Alan with the new Amstrad PCW8256 running CP/M. Enter the death knell.
 They have produced a word processing computer for less than the price of an electronic typewriter... £399.
 The presenter pleasantly raises the prospect of the new CPC218 which was a marketing success in the United States.
 Drawing in Sir Alan, the presenter blind-sides him with tough questions about the CPC664 being withdrawn after only six months on the market.
 Sir Alan's eyes were flickering like crazy in response.